nautechsystems/nautilus_trader/README.md

 - **Portable:** OS independent, runs on Linux, macOS, Windows.
 Deploy using Docker
 - **Flexible:** Modular adapters mean any REST, WebSocket, or FIX API can be integrated
 - **Advanced:** Time in force `IOC`, `FOK`, `GTD`, `AT_THE_OPEN`, `AT_THE_CLOSE`, advanced order types and conditional triggers.
 Execution instructions `post-only`, `reduce-only`, and icebergs.
 Contingency order lists including `OCO`, `OTO`
-- **Customizable:** Add user defined custom components, or assemble entire systems from scratch leveraging the cache and message bus
+- **Customizable:** Add user-defined custom components, or assemble entire systems from scratch leveraging the cache and message bus
 - **Backtesting:** Run with multiple venues, instruments and strategies simultaneously using historical quote tick, trade tick, bar, order book and custom data with nanosecond resolution
 - **Live:** Use identical strategy implementations between backtesting and live deployments
 - **Multi-venue:** Multiple venue capabilities facilitate market making and statistical arbitrage strategies